• Skip to main content

 Volunteer Admin Assistant (to support PRCBC with basic admin tasks)

-Consultant Legal Practice Administrator
+Consultant Administrator

-Consultant Legal Practice Administrator (in-person only)
+Consultant Administrators (in-person only)

 Place or Work: Our office is fifteen minutes’ walk from Stamford Brook station (District line).
 Free private parking available or reasonable travelling expenses covered.

-About PRCBC: We are a very small registered charity representing vulnerable children and young people with their complex citizenship rights.
+About PRCBC: We are a very small registered charity representing vulnerable children and young people with their complex British citizenship rights.

-We undertake strategic litigation and policy advocacy to remove legal and practical barriers to citizenship; and provide information and training to the public and professionals to increase knowledge of citizenship rights and capacity to secure these.
-All our work is conducted to the highest professional standards.
+We undertake strategic casework, litigation and policy advocacy to remove legal and practical barriers to citizenship; and provide information and training to the public and professionals to increase knowledge of citizenship rights and capacity to secure these.
+All of our work is conducted to the highest professional standards.

-To work effectively at PRCBC, it is necessary that the consultant maintains a professional approach throughout, is highly focused and well organised, with excellent attention to detail.
-Consultants are expected to be able to manage a varied and evolving workload, to be comfortable working independently and to demonstrate strong initiative in the course of their work.
-Again, due to the varied nature of PRCBC’s work, consultants are involved in many aspects of the legal process, and interact with a wide range of individuals, from top solicitors and barristers to social workers and foster parents, alongside frequently vulnerable young clients and their parents.
+Again, due to the varied nature of PRCBC’s work, consultants are involved in many aspects of management and legal process, and interact with a wide range of individuals, from solicitors and barristers to social workers and foster parents, alongside frequently vulnerable young clients and their parents.

 For these reasons, the consultant must:

-- Be highly committed to social justice, with a demonstrable awareness of the challenges our client group may face
+2. Be highly committed to social justice, with a demonstrable awareness of the challenges our client group may face

-- Be consistently open-minded and willing to learn.
+5. Be consistently open-minded and willing to learn.

-- Be proactive, adaptable, and clearly follow instructions.
+6. Be proactive, adaptable, and clearly follow instructions.

-- Be able to work well under pressure and manage competing priorities and deadlines.
+8. Be able to work well under pressure and manage competing priorities and deadlines.

-- Enjoy working both independently and as part of a small team.
+9. Enjoy working both independently and as part of a small team.

-- Have a right to work in the UK and submit to an enhanced DBS check.
+10. Have a right to work in the UK and submit to an enhanced DBS check.

 Please send your CV and covering letter addressing your suitability for the role to